Carter-eng/LQR_for_LIMO/README.md

 This setup uses ROS to communicate control inputs to the robots and is designed to be an educational tool for students wanting to use these robots.

+A tutorial on using the LQR and the Limos with the rastic motion capture space will be placed here soon.